The Honorable Barbara M. Clark

 He is the sponsor of the Safe Harbor Act (Bill A5258) legislation to make New York the first state in the nation to provide specialized services and safe housing for children who have been sexually exploited.
 Along with his co-sponsor in the Senate, Dale Volker (S3175), this legislation was signed into law by Governor Paterson in 2008.

 The Honorable Dennis M. Walcott

 Deputy Mayor for Education and Community Development, Office of the Mayor, New York City

 Dennis M. Walcott is the deputy mayor for education and community development.
-In that capacity, he oversees and coordinates the operations of the Department of Education and the Department of Youth and Community Development, as well as maintains liaison with and reviews the activities of the New York City School Construction Authority, The City University of New York, City University Construction Fund and the New York City Housing Authority.
+In that capacity, he oversees and coordinates the operations of the Department of Education and the Department of Youth and Community Development, as well as maintains liaison with and reviews the activities of the New York City School Construction Authority, the City University of New York, City University Construction Fund and the New York City Housing Authority.
 Walcott is also responsible for maintaining liaison with community-based organizations citywide and coordinating policies concerning youth programs and adult education.
-He serves as co-chair of the Mayor’s Commission for Construction Opportunity.
-A product of the New York City public school system, Walcott received a Master of Social Work from Fordham University and a Master of Education from the University of Bridgeport.
+He serves as co-chair of the Mayor's Commission for Construction Opportunity.
+A product of the New York City public school system, Walcott received a master of social work from Fordham University and a master ef Education from the University of Bridgeport.
 He and his wife, Denise, have four children and one grandchild.